 Next I compared the 360 mode and 180 mode for stabilization.
 Here are cropped videos from each.

 180 mode has pretty good stabilization but it appears that 360 mode appears to have noticeably better stabilization than 180 mode.
 Nonetheless, the 180 mode’s stabilization is still vastly superior to conventional action cameras such as GoPro Hero6:

 Rylo Camera vs Insta360 ONE: their similarities and differences

-With its compact, capsule-like shape and single button operation, Rylo has more than a passing resemblance to the Insta360 ONE.
-Spec for spec and feature for feature, it seems very similar to the Insta360 ONE (reviewed here), which is also a compact stabilized 4K 360 camera for iOS (Android version coming soon).
+With its compact, capsule-like shape and single button operation, Rylo is often compared to Insta360 ONE (reviewed here), which is also a compact stabilized 4K 360 camera.
 But there are definitely important differences between them.
-Here is a list of their similarities, the Rylo’s advantages, and the Insta630 ONE’s advantages.
+Here is a list of their similarities, and their respective advantages and disadvantages.

 Here are their similarities: